Infinite-Sum-Games/ace-ops/.github/PULL_REQUEST_TEMPLATE.md

 **Pull Request**

 **Description:**
-Briefly describe the changes made in this pull request.
+Briefly describe the changes made in this pull request in the form of bullets.
+- Change 1
+- Change 2
+- Change 3

 **Resolved Issue:** (issue-number)